-By the time the last one arrived we were already standing all lubed up and ready to go.
+When this last one arrived we were already standing all lubed up and ready to go.

 As you jump into the water you immediately want to jump back out again.
 But the harbour wall is too high.
 So here we go.
 Luckily there aren’t many swimmers and you don’t have to fist your way open like on the Midmar.

+The silence was golden.
 Even with the boat next to you, it remains a lonely event.
 Don’t get me wrong, it’s great the see Niki & Jannie all the time.
 But your mouth is cold and your tongue is numb.
 So with the fear of sounding like a stroke victim, I decided not to make small talk.

-The leaders were 1.7km off of Big Bay.
+At 12:15 the leaders were 1.7km off of Big Bay.
 Nic Manoussakis was in the lead with Rudolf Visser close behind.
 I was probably still seeing the island behind me.
 Progress was slow but consistent.

 And so it continued.
 Stroke for stroke.
 Jannie pointed me in the right direction, even though at times I wanted to stop and question it, because to me it felt like I was going to end at Blouberg not Big Bay.

-Eventually my crew had to leave, as they are not allowed to come too close to the beach — think the last 1km or so.I waved them goodbye, very thankful for their help, and continued towards the flags, still far away.
+At the last kilometer before the finish, my crew had to leave, as they are not allowed to come too close to the beach.I waved them goodbye, very thankful for their help, and continued towards the flags.
 Now there were lifesavers on paddleski’s guiding us home.

 Herewith the journey as from a swimmer’s perspective.
 You are flat on the water so you can’t see very far.
 Pics by Marnette Meyer & Niki Louw.